E2

 How to Fix / Troubleshooting

-- Advanced wiring check: With the unit unplugged and bottom cover removed, locate the two-wire NTC sensor harness from the center of the heater plate to the control PCB.
+- Advanced wiring check: With the unit unplugged and the bottom cover removed, locate the two-wire NTC sensor harness from the center of the heater plate to the control PCB.
 Check for burnt, cut, or disconnected wires.
 Reseat the connector on the PCB.

 Advertisements